Future changes to bin collections

 When will the changes happen?

-Why will you be emptying refuse (general rubbish) bins every three-weeks rather than fortnightly?
+Why will you be emptying refuse bins every three-weeks rather than fortnightly?

-This reduced amount of general rubbish means the councils will be able to move to a more cost-effective three-weekly rubbish bin collection schedule from 2026.
+This reduced amount of general rubbish means the councils will be able to move to a more cost-effective three-weekly refuse collection schedule from 2026.

 How do you know how much residents put in their bins on average?

-Suffolk Recycles periodically takes a representative sample of what is going into people's refuse and recycling bins in Suffolk.
+Suffolk Recycles regularly takes a representative sample of what is going into people's refuse and recycling bins in Suffolk.
 You can find the reports on the Suffolk Recycles website.

 What if a three-weekly refuse collection will cause me difficulties?